 William Blake (28 November 1757 – 12 August 1827) was an English poet, painter, and engraver.
-Largely unrecognised during his lifetime, Blake is a seminal figure in the history of both the poetry and visual arts of the Romantic Age.
+Largely unrecognized during his lifetime, Blake is a seminal figure in the history of both the poetry and visual arts of the Romantic Age.
 He lived in London almost his entire life, and produced a diverse and symbolically rich corpus.
-His most well-known and best loved works includes numerous watercolors and illustrations and of course, his written works that produced such stirring verse as The Tyger and the hymn Jerusalem.
+His most well-known and best loved works include numerous watercolors and illustrations in addition to his written works that produced such stirring verse as The Tyger and the hymn Jerusalem.

 And a heaven in a wild flower,

 Hold infinity in the palm of your hand,

 And eternity in an hour.”

 Look without and learn within; see within and learn without.
 As above so below meaning all men of wisdom echo this simple message.
 Skill and effort enable internal ideas to enter distinctly into the realm of external things.
 The highest level of artistic creation can beckon the sensitive viewer to actually perceive a world in a grain of sand and a heaven in a wild flower.